IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 The conversion of source code into AST is done by a language-specific analyzer.
 We use the parsers published by Sonar for this purpose.

 The built AST provides us with the ability to navigate through the source code and to determine, for example, if some term is a function or a variable.
-Because each programming language has its own syntax, these ASTs (and associated APIs) are language specific too.
+Because each programming language has its own syntax, these ASTs (and associated APIs) are language specific.

 Because of this strong language dependency, we use different modules (like `java` and `python`) to separate our rules based on their programming language